ricedh/drafts/GeoSchedule.md

 Finish our map and other graphics - All

-THURSDAY APRIL 17th - SUNDAY APRIL 20th
+Thursday, April 17th - Sunday, April 20th
 --------------------------------------
 Write and post progress report - All